Oliver-makes-code/gekker-lang/README.md

-# My Ideal Language
+# Gekker

-A repository outlining my ideal programming language.
+This is a programming language built specifically towards my needs.
 It is (by definition) extremely opinionated.

 ## Look at the [Specification](spec/)!